morrowcj/remotePARTS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# remoteSTAR
+# remotePARTS

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of remoteSTAR is to …
+The goal of remotePARTS is to …

 ## Description

-`remoteSTAR` is currently in early development.
+`remotePARTS` is currently in early development.
 Organization is less than ideal, official unit tests are not present, and C++ code has occasionally exhibited bugs.

 This package is not stable, consider it a beta.
 Please report any comments or bugs either directly to me `morrow5@wisc.edu` or through
-github: <https://github.com/morrowcj/remoteSTAR> (it is a private repo so please send me a github username and I’ll add you to the repo).
+github: <https://github.com/morrowcj/remotePARTS> (it is a private repo so please send me a github username and I’ll add you to the repo).

 **Note** I plan to eventually show examples of importing rasters.
 Here